infrablockchain-docs

 • The scale-info crate collects type information for the pallets in the runtime and builds a registry of the pallets that exist in a particular runtime and the relevant types for each pallet in the registry.
 The type information is detailed enough to enable encoding and decoding for every type.

-• The frame-metadata crate describes the structure of the runtime based on the registry provided by the scale-info crate.
+• The crate describes the structure of the runtime based on the registry provided by the scale-info crate.

 • Substrate nodes provide the RPC method state_getMetadata to return a complete description of all the types in the current runtime as a hex-encoded vector of SCALE-encoded bytes.